-ASUS Transformer Prime Ice Cream Sandwich update to begin today, new 7-inch Tegra 3 ICS tablet teasedAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Transformer Prime Ice Cream Sandwich update to begin today, new 7-inch Tegra 3 ICS tablet teasedAlex Wagner - Editorial Director of News and Content

 Good news for all of you ASUS Transformer Prime owners feeling a bit burned after the reveal of the TF700T and its 1080p display: During the NVIDIA CES press conference today, it was revealed that the Prime's update to Android 4.0 Ice Cream Sandwich will begin today.
 Originally the update was expected to begin rolling out this Friday, January 12th, but it seems that it was given the green light a tad early.